 Exchange-Traded Notes ("ETNs").
-An investment in an ETN involves risks, including possible loss of principal.
+The Fund may invest directly or indirectly in ETNs, which is an investment that involves risks, including possible loss of principal.
 ETNs are unsecured debt securities issued by a bank that are linked to the total return of a market index.
 Risks of investing in ETNs also include limited portfolio diversification, uncertain principal payment, and illiquidity.
 Additionally, the investor fee will reduce the amount of return at maturity or upon redemption, and as a result the investor may receive less than the principal amount at maturity or upon redemption, even if the value of the relevant index has increased.

 Floating Rate and Variable Rate Obligations.
-The Fund can invest directly or indirectly in debt securities unrelated to the alternative lending industry that have floating or variable interest rates.
+The Fund may invest directly or indirectly in debt securities that have floating or variable interest rates.
 Those variable rate obligations may have a demand feature that allows the Fund to tender the obligation to the issuer or a third party prior to its maturity.
 The tender may be at par value plus accrued interest, according to the terms of the obligations.

-Because the interest rates on floating rate bonds adjust periodically to reflect current market rates, falling short-term interest rates should tend to decrease the income payable to the Fund on its floating rate investments and rising rates should tend to increase that income.
+Because the interest rates on floating rate bonds adjust periodically to reflect current market rates, falling shortterm interest rates should tend to decrease the income payable to the Fund on its floating rate investments and rising rates should tend to increase that income.
 However, investments in floating rate and variable rate obligations should also mitigate the fluctuations in the Fund's net asset value during periods of changing interest rates, compared to changes in values of fixed-rate debt securities.
 Nevertheless, changes in interest rates can affect the value of the Fund's floating rate investments, especially if rates change sharply in a short period, because the resets of the interest rates on the investments occur periodically and will not all happen simultaneously with changes in prevailing rates.
 Having a shorter average reset period for its portfolio of investments may help mitigate that risk.